RaMb3asT/GraalVM-Workshop/README.md

 print ('Hello from Python!')
 ```
 #### Run Python
-In order to open run simple Python commands just use the line below, which will open an interactive shell:
+In order to run simple Python commands just use the line below, which will open an interactive shell:
 ```
 graalpython
 ```